bagpipes83/python_introduction/README.md

-# Introduction to Python
+# Introduction to Python an json
 Introduction to basic python, pandas and json parsing

 ## Author
-Kevin
+Kevin Engel